league-curriculum/league-curriculum/docs/src/java/module_repos.md

 ## Look at some code

+The codespace will take a few minutes to finish building, and when it is done, you will have a Visual Studio Code window.
 In the left menu, click on this icon:

 <center><img src="./images/files.png" width="40px"></center>